Challenges at work or learning are normal.

-Everybody has some challenges at their work or learning.
-But if these are getting in the way of study, or causing you distress, then something is going wrong.
-When you are having difficulties at work, an apprenticeship or learning you should:
+But if something is happening that is getting in the way of study, or causing you distress, then this is wrong.
+When you are having difficulties at work, an apprenticeship or learning you should ask your supervisor, teacher, or someone else for support.

-Take Action: Want to talk over an issue right away?
-Click on the live chat button on this page to talk to one of our team, or leave us a message here or to firstname.lastname@example.org
+Take Action: Want to talk over an issue?
+Click on the live chat button to talk to us or leave us a message.

 Know your rights